-8. Disposal of Waste
+7. Disposal of Waste35

 The safe disposal of excrement is of critical importance in preventing contamination of the worker's hands, clothing and environment.
 Healthcare workers must be alert to the risks of transporting waste in bedpans and urinals outside the patient/resident room as there are many opportunities to contaminate the corridor and the utility room environment.
-At all times, the healthcare worker must wear gloves and wash hands with soap and water after glove removal.
+At all times, the healthcare worker must wear gloves and perform hand hygiene.

 - (a) It is strongly recommended that disposable bedpans are used instead of reusable ones. - (b) Do not empty bedpans into sinks or toilets. - (c) The bedpan or commode must be covered and transported to the soiled service room for cleaning and disinfection. - (d) Bedpans of patients/residents with CDI should not be cleaned manually as this poses a very high risk of infection.
 Spray wands must not be used. - (e) If available, use a washer/disinfector (WD).
 The manufacturer should be contacted to determine if adjustments can be made to the WD to achieve conditions that will effectively eliminate spores.
 Without this process, the WD may remain contaminated, thereby contaminating items subsequently washed in the unit. - (f) Washer/disinfectors must be installed and maintained according to the manufacturer's directions.
 To ensure that the equipment is operating properly, preventive maintenance and verification of the machine's operational parameters must be performed regularly. - (g) If a macerator system is used in the facility, the bedpan support frames must be washed and disinfected after each use.
-These items require autoclaving upon patient transfer/discharge or disposal as appropriate. - (h) Use of hygienic bags is recommended during a CDI outbreak.
-Waste is contained in the bag and disposed of in general waste.
-In order to avoid accidental spillage, it is advisable to discard the soiled pads and bag in a sturdy leak-proof garbage bag.
-The plastic holder can be discarded after precautions are discontinued. - (i) Upon discontinuation of contact precautions, commodes and bedpans (if reusable) must be cleaned and disinfected with a sporicidal agent before use with another patient/ resident.
+These items require autoclaving upon patient transfer/discharge or disposal as appropriate.